benshurts/CG-Knowledge-Garden/private/private-note.md

 - [x] morgan boyd
 - [x] austin cecli
 - [x] aspen clyde
-	- more info about how you will put this into context
 - [x] breana conover
 - [x] madelyn daynes
 - [x] kyle dickson